lupusmagist/dotfiles/README.md

 ### Update

-To update your environment run the `dotfiles` command in your shell:
+Updates happen each time the dotfiles command is run.
+(Even when installing specific roles).

 ```bash
 dotfiles